New Physics effects in leptonic and semileptonic decays: New Physics Phenomenology

 \item The decays $B\to \pi \ell \bar{\nu}$ with $\ell=e,\mu$ are systematically combined in the experimental analyses performed at the $B$-factories~\cite{Lees:2012vv,Sibidanov:2013rkk}.
 While this is the best approach to extracting the $|V_{ub}|$ value, it is not straightforward to use these results in order to constrain the NP scenarios in which the LFU is broken, as we assume.
 For this reason, we prefer not to quote any constraint for this particular transition.
 We suggest to the future experimental analyses to also quote the value of $R_{B\pi}^{(\mu/e)} = \mathcal{B}(B\to \pi \mu \bar{\nu})/\mathcal{B}(B\to \pi e \bar{\nu})$, as done for instance in certain studies of $B\to D \ell \bar{\nu}$ decays~\cite{Glattauer:2015teq}.

 \item The only significant discrepancy between theory and experiment in Table~\ref{tab:constraints} is the well-known $B$-physics LFU deviation in the $B\to D\ell \bar{\nu}$ transition~\cite{Lees:2012xj,Huschle:2015rga}.
-Moreover, we observe small deviations in $D^0\to \pi^+\mu \bar{\nu}$ decays, which become even less significant when the isospin average is considered, as discussed in Sec.~\ref{sec:numerics}. \end{itemize}
+For this particular transition, the allowed range for the effective couplings would become more constrained if results concerning the $B\to D^\ast \tau \nu$ transition were also considered, see e.g.~Ref.~\cite{Becirevic:2019tpx}.
+Note also that the small deviations observed in $D^0\to \pi^+\mu \bar{\nu}$ decays become less significant when the isospin average is considered, as discussed in Sec.~\ref{sec:numerics}. \end{itemize}

 We are now in a position to use the constraints obtained in Table~\ref{tab:constraints} and predict the value of new observables $A_{\mathrm{fb}}$, $A_{\lambda}$ and $A_{\pi/3}$, defined in Sec.~\ref{sec:semileptonic}, as a function of the allowed ranges for the NP couplings.
 We first discuss their integrated values, see Eq.~\eqref{eq:int-obs}.
 These quantities are plotted in Fig.~\ref{fig:new-obs} as functions of the real and imaginary parts of $g_{S}^{ij\,\alpha}$ and $g_{T}^{ij\,\alpha}$, for each quark-level transition.
 The light colored regions show the dependence of the physical observables on the effective NP couplings, whereas the values allowed by the constraints given in Table~\ref{tab:constraints} are highlighted by darker colors.
 In that plot, we see that the sizeable deviations from the SM are indeed possible.
 For instance, $\langle A_\mathrm{fb}\rangle(D\to \pi \mu\bar{\nu})$ can be modified by varying the NP coupling $g_T$ in the interval allowed by the data.
 Its value could not only change the sign but its absolute value could be $\approx 2\times$ larger than its SM value.
 Significant deviations for $A_\mathrm{fb}$ and $A_{\pi/3}$, are also possible in $D\to K \mu \bar{\nu}$, $B\to D \mu \bar{\nu}$ and $B\to D \tau \bar{\nu}$.
 It is therefore clear that studying the angular distribution of these decays experimentally could offer a fertile ground for searching the NP effects.